 Whether you contract a freelancer, an agency, or a business process outsourcing company, you can also guarantee that you get the best talents to handle your operations.

 Businesses handling remote workers for the first time usually worry about how they can manage their workforces through this new set up.
 The answer are tools such as screen monitoring and project management software that they can use for the operation.

 How online tools help manage remote workers

-If this is your first time in managing a remote team, you can find a few resources online to help you manage them easily.
+If this is your first time managing a remote team, you can find a few resources online to help you manage them easily.
 Unlike before, when the internet is still new, the abundance of different tools nowadays on the web makes it possible.

 With the help of communication and project management software, you can designate and monitor your employees’ tasks in real-time.
 You won’t have to worry about monitoring their activities through screen monitoring software.
 With this, you’ll feel like you’re still working with them face-to-face.

 Best online tools for remote work

-When looking for an online tool to use, you should consider the following:
+When looking for online tools to use, you should consider the following:

 - Convenience.
 You and your team should find a tool easy to use.
 It could be something they’re familiar with or a tool you can easily teach them.